dx7/i2c2/README.md

 If you have used i2cssh and want to migrate, you can do it painless using i2c2 version 0.99.0 which is 100% compatible with i2cssh 2.2.0 (latest version), including the config file ~/.i2csshrc.

+Version 0.99.1 is compatible with i2cssh branch master at the time of fork (commit: ac0bf90), including auto complete config file name i2cssh-autocomplete.bash.

 ## Usage
     Usage: i2c2 [options] [(username@host [username@host] | username@cluster)]
     -c, --clusters clus1,clus2       Comma-separated list of clusters specified in ~/.i2csshrc